CDC Mobile Water Supply Practice Test

 Question: 1 / 400

-To check the pump for leaks
+To check for leaks in the system

 Next Question